dford-avb/dford-avb.github.io/_includes/config/secure-ws-apache_step1.md

 	*	Setting up cron: the web server user or another user.

 		In this example, we use the web server user but the choice of user is up to you.
-	*	Setting up Elasticsearch: the user is named `magento_elasticsearch` in this example
+	*	Setting up Elasticsearch: the user is named `openmage_elasticsearch` in this example

 *	`<password file name>` must be a hidden file (starts with `.`) and should reflect the name of the user.
 See the examples later in this section for details.